 In our large secondary school, the staff in pastoral roles have quickly developed new systems to support the emotional and safeguarding needs of all our students.
 This has mainly consisted of one-to-one phone calls and individual survey responses.
-As teachers, we recognise the benefits of A method of instruction in which concepts or skills are taught using explicit teaching techniques, such as demonstrations or lectures, and are practised until fully understood by each student as an effective pedagogical strategy, and this has become the preference for some.
+As teachers, we recognise the benefits of direct instruction as an effective pedagogical strategy, and this has become the preference for some.
 However, in a socially distanced environment, we have also grasped the opportunity to facilitate more peer collaboration and social interaction, even when students are tasked with recalling information as individuals.
 We have utilised a number of functions and strategies in order to achieve this:

 - Chat functionality – most online learning platforms include a ‘chat’ panel or function through which students can type responses.
 This allows students to keep their camera and microphone turned off whilst interacting via a familiar medium which is similar to that of their smartphones.